Parth-12pm/SJF-Algorithm-React/README.md

    npm run dev

 **📊 How It Works**
-- Input processes with burst times and arrival times.
+- Input processes with burst times .
 - The app sorts processes according to burst time.
 - Results include average waiting and turnaround times displayed on the interface.